rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

 ## Results: How Well Does It Work?

 The study tested recovery on the **TIMIT** speech corpus and live speech across several objects.
-Table 1 below compares the **visual microphone (VM)** against a **Laser Doppler Vibrometer (LDV)** for the same scene.
-The results show that, while the VM is not as accurate as the LDV, it can still recover intelligible speech and music from video alone.
+To evaluate the performance of the **visual microphone (VM)**, the researchers used a **Laser Doppler Vibrometer (LDV)** to measure the same scene.
+The results showed that, while the VM is not as accurate as the LDV, it can still recover intelligible speech and music from video alone.

 High frequencies generally exhibit **lower amplitude** (smaller displacements and material damping).
 Lighter, compliant objects yielded stronger high-frequency response than rigid, massive objects, consistent with simple mass-spring models.
 This was one of the most surprising findings for me as a student: the choice of object and its material properties can dramatically affect the quality of recovered sound.

 ## Reflections & Discussion

 The recovered signal is consistent with an **LTI approximation** for small motions: local image phase changes linearly with displacement along the filter orientation.
 Even when full intelligibility is not achieved, **paralinguistic cues** (speaker count, rough pitch range, activity) can be inferred—relevant to surveillance or scene understanding.
-As an engineering student, I found the ethical and privacy implications particularly thought-provoking: just because passive capture is possible does not mean it should be used without consent.

 **Limitations.**